 The above screen shot is an alternative representation of the assessment grid that can be found in the excellent Computing in the Curriculum guide produced by our friends at CAS.
 We believe our version improves on the original.
 It doesn’t have numerical levels but shows steps for success.
 It also uses colour to identify the three themes of computing (blue), IT (red) and digital literacy (green).

-Work in progress – We are also developing a dynamic version of the progression map with every statement hyperlinked to practical advice.
+We are also developing a dynamic version of the progression map with every statement hyperlinked to practical advice.
 So when you are asked what “Use sequence, selection, and repetition in programs” means, you can click on the text that will take you to a page that explains (with pictures!) what it all means.
-Get in touch if you’d like to know more about this project.
+These open in J2e but you do not need J2e software to use the.
+Get the KS1-2 version here and the KS2-3 version here.

 Make sense of the new computing curriculum with the new Day of Curriculum Planning